 Mud bog on Sunday

-LISBON — The Tri County 4 Wheelers will host their first mud bog of the year at noon Sunday at the club grounds, 9327 Scroggs Road.
+LISBON — A Tri-County 4-Wheeler mud bog will be held at noon Sunday at the club grounds on Scroggs Road.

 East tops West

 MINGO JUNCTION — The West scored in each of the final five innings, en route to a 14-2 victory over the East in the Eastern District All-Star Game on Tuesday at Muth Field.